emsec/PatchingFPGAs/README.md

 4. In the Tcl Console of the base design checkpoint, with `cd <git path>/3_trojan_insertion/1_placer` change to the folder containing the script and run `source ./extract_placement_and_dummy_cells.tcl`
 5. In a terminal, change to the folder `3_trojan_insertion/1_placer` and run `python generate_dummy_cells_and_constraints.py extracted-<trojan>-data <trojan>-dummies.sv <trojan>.xdc`
 6. Append contents of the `-dummies.sv` file in the opened vivado project into the top module
-7. Add the `.xdc` file to the vivado project as constraints
-8. Synthesize and Place & Route (Click on ``Run Implementation'')
+7. Synthesize and Place & Route (Click on ``Run Implementation'')
-9. Uncomment the respective `set output_file` line in the `3_trojan_insertion/1_placer/extract_design_cells.tcl` script
+8. Uncomment the respective `set output_file` line in the `3_trojan_insertion/1_placer/extract_design_cells.tcl` script
-10. In the Tcl Console of Vivado, run `source ./extract_design_cells.tcl`
+9. In the Tcl Console of Vivado, run `source ./extract_design_cells.tcl`
-11. In the terminal, re-run the generate script with additional parameters `python generate_dummy_cells_and_constraints.py extracted-<trojan>-data <trojan>-dummies.sv <trojan>.xdc extracted-<trojan>-design-data SLICE_X105Y81` where `SLICE_X105Y81` denotes the center of the region of interest, so cells that have no placement details will be placed in the near of the center
+10. In the terminal, re-run the generate script with additional parameters `python generate_dummy_cells_and_constraints.py extracted-<trojan>-data <trojan>-dummies.sv <trojan>.xdc extracted-<trojan>-design-data SLICE_X105Y81` where `SLICE_X105Y81` denotes the center of the region of interest, so cells that have no placement details will be placed in the near of the center
-12. Replace the constraints with the new generated ones
+11. Add the `.xdc` file to the vivado project as constraints
-13. Add / replace extra constraints out of the respective section `Custom Constraints` below in the constraints file and reorder such that vivado doesn't return any critical warnings due to placement conflicts and all cells are placed (useful Tcl command `get_cells -filter { IS_BEL_FIXED == 0 && NAME !~ GND* && NAME !~ VCC* }`)
+12. Add / replace extra constraints out of the respective section `Custom Constraints` below in the constraints file and reorder such that vivado doesn't return any critical warnings due to placement conflicts and all cells are placed (useful Tcl command `get_cells -filter { IS_BEL_FIXED == 0 && NAME !~ GND* && NAME !~ VCC* }`)
-14. Click on ``Run Implementation''
+13. Click on ``Run Implementation''
-15. Change to the trojan design directory in the Tcl Console of Vivado `cd ../../2_trojan_designs/<trojan>`
+14. Change to the trojan design directory in the Tcl Console of Vivado `cd ../../2_trojan_designs/<trojan>`
-16. Write checkpoint and EDIF netlist by entering `write_checkpoint trojan.dcp; write_edif trojan.edf`
+15. Write checkpoint and EDIF netlist by entering `write_checkpoint trojan.dcp; write_edif trojan.edf`
-17. Run the custom routing and merging script in a shell in the trojan design's directory with `../../3_trojan_insertion/route_and_merge_trojan.sh .`
+16. Run the custom routing and merging script in a shell in the trojan design's directory with `../../3_trojan_insertion/route_and_merge_trojan.sh .`

 Custom Constraints
 ------------------